esseivan/TwitchRecoverCSharp/README.md

 # Twitch Recover

-I edited the original repository https://github.com/TwitchRecover/TwitchRecover/ to convert to C#.
+I edited the original repository https://github.com/TwitchRecover/TwitchRecover/ to convert to C# and add a graphical interface

 # How to use the GUI